 The guideline is developed using the same methods and process as for a new guideline.
 Partial updates using the scope of the published guideline use the review questions and review protocols already defined by the existing guideline.
-However, if the review questions and/or protocols are unavailable, need refinement, or if there is ambiguity in the published guideline, the Developer may approach the Committee members with topic expertise for advice before starting the evidence review.
+However, if the review questions and/or protocols are unavailable, need refinement, or if there is ambiguity in the published guideline, the developer may approach the committee members with topic expertise for advice before starting the evidence review.

-These might involve:
+Refreshing might involve:

 When presenting partial updates of guidelines, the aim is to ensure that there is a single set of publications that bring together the updated information and relevant information from all previous versions of the guideline.
 In this way, readers of the updated guideline will be able to easily identify what has changed.
 The rest of this section covers general principles to be used when part of a guideline has been updated.

-All sections of the guideline have been updated as agreed.
+All sections have been updated as agreed.